 Restored castles steeped in legend, the Royal Horticultural Society unveiling the largest gardening project in Europe, and an art-peppered treasure hunt along England’s south coast – 2021 is a year bursting at the seams with brand new and unmissable experiences.
 From discovering Britain’s rich heritage and delving into its thriving art scene to exploring its stunning landscapes and picturesque coastline, there is plenty for travel-hungry visitors to add to their must-see list when we’re all able to travel again.

 With ancient battlegrounds, mythical castles and a never-seen-before Roman sauna, history buffs will feel as if they are travelling through time as Britain’s rich heritage comes to life in 2021.

 April will see the 275th anniversary of the Battle of Culloden in Scotland, a historic event that saw Bonnie Prince Charlie lead the final Jacobean rising in one of Britain’s most famous battles.
 Along with Inverness Museum and Art Gallery, the battlefield visitor centre includes an astounding immersive panoramic theatre, throwing visitors into the midst of the action.

 Nottingham Castle reopens its doors

-Nottingham Castle, along with the Ducal Palace and sprawling cave system below, are due to reopen in spring 2021 after a £29.4 million investment.
-Symbolising almost 1,000 years of British history, this castle has links to Robin Hood, Richard the Lionheart and the English Civil War.
+Nottingham Castle, along with the Ducal Palace and sprawling cave system below, is due to reopen in spring 2021 after a £29.4 million investment.
+Symbolising almost 1,000 years of British history, the castle has links to Robin Hood, Richard the Lionheart and the English Civil War.

 Transforming Bath’s heritage sites